 A general Google Shopping campaign structure is pretty straight forward:

 3. Product group – Hosts products

 Digging a little bit deeper into campaign structure, it’s important to keep your Google Ads campaign structure in mind.
 After creating a campaign, create individual ad groups that are tightly themed around the products that they will host.
 Think of ad groups as a way to organize your product groups.

 If you’re selling iPhone accessories, from iPhone chargers to cases, you would want to separate the different iPhone products into separate ad groups.

-Within each ad group you will add product groups such as “iPhone chargers and iPhone cases.
+Within each ad group, you will add product groups such as “iPhone chargers” and “iPhone cases.”
 When you add a product group, by default it will house all your products in one grouping.
 If you’re looking to adjust bids more granularly by product (you should!), just click the “+” next to all products.
 This will give you the option to subdivide your products.

 Remember how we said structure is everything?
 Breaking products out this way will allow you to adjust bids for those direct products and product categories.
-In our example above, let’s say you want to adjust bids for your wood iphone cases because they have a higher margin, or perhaps you want to get rid of them faster for a new product coming in.
+In our example above, let’s say you want to adjust bids for your wood iPhone cases because they have a higher margin, or perhaps you want to get rid of them faster for a new product coming in.
 It will be a lot easier to make this turn the knobs you need with your products broken out.

 It may sound complicated, but it’s worth it.

-Best Practice 2: Negative Keywords
+Google Shopping Best Practice 2: Negative Keywords

 Unlike paid search where you can control your targeting with match types and keywords, Google Shopping pulls it’s ranking data from your product title and descriptions.
-This essentially means your targeting very broad.
+This essentially means that your targeting will be very broad.
 That is why it is imperative to review your search terms on a weekly basis (depending on volume of traffic) for optimization opportunities.